Key takeaways:

 A structured approach reduces risk and ensures continuity:

-1. Assess current environment — Inventory configurations, workflows, and integrations.
+- Assess current environment — Inventory all configurations, workflows, and integrations, including automation playbooks, RBAC roles, and multi-workspace setups.

-3. Pilot in a controlled environment — Validate performance with low-risk workloads.
+- Pilot in a controlled environment — Validate performance with low-risk workloads.
+Observe how Defender’s correlation engine changes incident volumes.

-4. Migrate in phases — Incremental rollout with verification checkpoints.
+- Migrate in phases — Execute incremental rollout with verification checkpoints and parallel environments where feasible.

 The Risk Landscape: Four Areas to Secure Before You Cut Over